rsdoiel/antenna/socal_north.md

 date: 2023-10-26, from: The Daily Trojan (USC Student Newspaper)

 <p>Panelists said there is a path forward for those interested in diverse higher education.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/26/expert-panel-discusses-the-implications-of-us-college-admissions-post-affirmative-action/">Expert panel discusses the implications of US college admissions post-affirmative action</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/26/expert-panel-discusses-the-implications-of-us-college-admissions-post-affirmative-action/">Expert panel discusses the implications of US college admissions post-affirmative action</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/26/expert-panel-discusses-the-implications-of-us-college-admissions-post-affirmative-action/>